Online Ordinations, Are they Legal on Long Island?

 2014 is the most recent court case involving a ULC Officiant, where a New York County Trial Judge stated in in his ruling that “Marriages performed by ULC ministers in New York State are potentially invalid or at the very least in jeopardy”. – Ponorovskaya v.
 Stecklow, 2014 NY Slip Op 24140 (N.Y.
 Sup.
 Ct.
 2014).
 Another case, currently in the court system, that could change the existing laws that put couples in a grey area is Oswald v.
 Oswald, 2013 N.Y.
 Slip Op.
 02811 (N.Y.
 App.
 Div.
 2013)

 A wedding is a once in a lifetime event to celebrate a lifetime of marriage.
 There should be no reason to wonder if you are actually married or not… Making good choices from the beginning is a far better decision than wondering what to do after the fact.
 Does “click here and you’re in business” sound too good to be true?
 Well odds are it is.
 Does it say on the ordination web site that you can perform weddings anywhere and everywhere?
 Of course it does!
 But that’s like asking Philip Morris if cigarettes cause cancer.
 Remember also that the personal integrity of the person you choose as your officiant is important.
-When you hand them the marriage license, you are also handing them your Social Security Number and Mother’s maiden name.
+Again, when you hand them the marriage license, you are also handing them your Social Security Number and Mother’s maiden name.

 Not only is he a real Basset Hound, but he also passed away in 2008.